myforce/opal/plugins/fax/fax_spandsp/ReadMe.txt

 Additional note: If you get errors building libtiff, you may need to edit tiff-3.8.2\libtiff\tiffconf.h and comment out the entries for JPEG_SUPPORT, LZW_SUPPORT, PIXARLOG_SUPPORT and ZIP_SUPPORT.

+Another note: if using Visual Studio 2010 or 2012, the spandsp_fax_2008.sln file will upgrade.
+Normally we would provide the later solution/project files, but in this case the spandsp tar ball only has 2008 versions, and they cannot be converted if already in a 2010/2012 solution.
+It is recommended that you rename spandsp_fax_2008.sln to spandsp_fax_2010.sln after conversion to avoid SVN always reporting a modified file.

 Building on Linux